Great news! Essential workers will have access to the COVID-19 booster shot by the end of September.

 Why will Americans need a booster shot?

-The studies have shown that the efficacy for the Pfizer and Moderna vaccines reduces over time.
+The studies have shown that the efficacy of the Pfizer and Moderna vaccines reduces over time.

 In layman’s terms, this is primarily because the “directions to fight the virus” are still there, but if the body is not “exercising” its combat techniques against the virus, it tends to find it less of a threat over time.
 That gives the SARS-COV-2 virus (and most especially its variants) more time to replicate inside the body before it is recognized as a threat, and therefore, there are more cases of the virus “breaking through” and infecting vaccinated individuals.